wisq/space_ex/README.md

 More examples can be found in the [examples directory](https://github.com/wisq/space_ex/tree/master/examples).

-Be aware that this library is very new, and the syntax is changing day by day.
-I expect to release v1.0.0 within a week or so, at which point the API will be considered stable.
+Although this library is very new, the API has mostly stabilised at this point, and I expect to release v1.0.0 within the next few days.
 For a list of what's planned, see the [to-do list](https://github.com/wisq/space_ex/blob/master/TODO.md).

 ## Documentation